Brixham, Paignton and Torquay

 Torquay Girls’ Grammar School is, first and foremost, a school that sees the achievement of outstanding academic results as its primary responsibility.
 It does not disregard those towards the lower end of its academic intake, however, it is unashamedly about nurturing excellence for as many girls as possible.
 Some facilities are shared with the boys’ school next door, including sports and some A level teaching resources, but generally the schools are very separate.
 The school is proud of its membership of the South West Academic Trust, an elite ‘Russell Group’ of nine Wessex schools in association with the University of Exeter, which brings shared values and commitment to excellence.
 Although TGGS is a humanities specialist school, with geography being particularly strong; it has strengths across the curriculum, including good biology, maths and art departments.
 Good sports facilities but sport appeared to us to be more about ‘rounding’ the girls, and an opportunity for them to let off steam, than central to school life.
 If you are looking for a single-sex haven for your daughter, which places great emphasis on intellectual gifts and the future employment prospects of its girls, this is the school for you.
 ‘The school punches well above its weight’ according to parents. **Read the full GSG review**

 The grammar schools take the top 25 per cent and are considered the ‘elite’.
 Churston Ferrers Grammar School, the co-ed grammar down the road in Brixham is considerably less elitist.
 However, competition is rife for all three schools and without a place, options are limited in Torquay.
-The best comprehensive option is, St Cuthbert Mayne, a joint Catholic and C of E school.
-Around 70 per cent of pupils consistently achieve at least 5 higher grade GCSE passes with more than half usually gaining A*-C grades in at least 5, including mathematics and English.
+One comprehensive option is St Cuthbert Mayne, a joint Catholic and C of E school.
 The vast majority of sixth formers go onto higher education or further training.
 The school has well-equipped, modern facilities and specialises in maths, computing and science.
 Over the last five years they have updated the science laboratories, added a new ‘e-learning’ classroom block, and a new sixth form centre.
 Religious education is at the core of the curriculum, even for sixth formers, and a commitment to the Christian ethos of the school is a pre-requisite for admission.
-If this school is not an option and a grammar place is out of reach, parents who can afford it tend to look to the private school in Paignton, or to Teignbridge or the South Hams, rather than other comprehensives in Torquay.

 The secondary admissions are based on catchment areas, and Torquay Academy and The Spires College take half of the Bay each.
-Both schools have issues with attendance and behaviour.
 The Spires College, formerly Westlands, is larger than most, and not only did it have a name change in September 2015, the uniform also had a makeover.
 It is the designated secondary in Torbay for hearing impairment and has a specialist unit for dyslexia.
 The designated primary school for hearing impairment is St. Margaret’s Academy.
-Torquay Academy, a small secondary school, is showing signs of improvement; it’s had a major staff overhaul, and is also starting to benefit from some shared resources through collaboration with the boys grammar school.
+Torquay Academy, a small secondary school, has had a major staff overhaul, and is benefitting from some shared resources through collaboration with the boys' grammar school.
 Devon Studio School, (the catchment area covers the whole of Torbay) opened in 2013 and was the first of its kind in Devon.
 It has since had mixed reviews.
 Built on the Torbay Hospital site, it specialises in Health, Early Years & Social Care and is a partnership between South Devon College and two NHS trusts.
 The aim is to prepare 14 to 19 year-olds for careers in health and social care.
 This is an important industry for the area and more qualified people are needed.
-It’s early days for the school, but it is a welcome vocational option for students in Torbay.
+It’s early days for the school, which Ofsted rated as requires improvement, but it is a vocational option for students in Torbay.

 Since Stoodley Knowle closed in 2015, there are only two private schools in Torquay, one is a prep, Abbey School, and the other is EF Academy, an international boarding school for 14 to 19 year olds.
 They offer GCSEs, A levels, IB Diplomas and a US High School education.
 It’s a private high school with a global curriculum and multi-cultural students.
 Torquay is very popular with foreign students and there are language schools aplenty for those wanting to do short or summer courses.